JonathanMEdwards/subtext10/doc/language.md

 a-literal = expr #literal
 ```

-The choice operation `#` is similar to the change operation `:=`, except that it doesn’t require a dependent path on the left (one starting with `.`).
+The choice operation `#` is similar to the replace operation `:=`, except that it doesn’t require a dependent path on the left (one starting with `.`).
 However `#` can also be used with a dependent path, which is useful when chaining nested choices:
 ```Txt
 a-plus = expr #plus with{.left #literal 2; .right #literal 2}
 ```